GoWithGuide

 About Tour Guide Al F.

-Having worked as a tour guide in various countries and across Italy for many years, I’ve developed an intimate knowledge of Venice’s art, architecture, and stories.
-Guiding visitors here is not just my job – it’s my passion.
-Venice is my home, and I am deeply connected to its history and its glory.
+Having worked as a tour guide in several countries and across Italy, Ale has developed an intimate knowledge of Venice’s art, architecture, and stories.
+Guiding visitors here is not simply a profession—it is a true passion.
+Venice is his home, and he is deeply connected to its history, spirit, and enduring glory.

-As a historian and author of several guides and articles, I aim to make each tour an enriching experience, blending historical insights with a genuine love for this magnificent city.
-My mission is to ensure that every visitor leaves with a deeper understanding of Venice’s cultural heritage and a sense of awe at its beauty.
+As a historian and author of guides and cultural articles, Ale brings depth and clarity to every experience, blending solid historical insight with engaging storytelling.
+From world-famous landmarks to hidden corners known only to locals, his mission is to ensure that every visitor leaves with a deeper understanding of Venice’s cultural heritage and a lasting sense of awe.

 Reviews